spiffe/spiffe.io/content/spire/getting-started-k8s.md

 To allow the server to read and write to this configmap, a ClusterRole must be created that confers the appropriate entitlements to Kubernetes RBAC, and that ClusterRoleBinding must be associated with the service account created in the previous step.

-1. Create two ClusterRole objects named **spire-server-role** and **spire-server-cluster-role**, and the corresponding ClusterRoleBinding objects by applying the **server-cluster-role.yaml** configuration file:
+1. Create a ClusterRole named **spire-server-trust-role** the corresponding ClusterRoleBinding by applying the **server-cluster-role.yaml** configuration file:

     ```bash
     $ kubectl apply -f server-cluster-role.yaml
     ```

-2. To confirm successful creation, verify that the two ClusterRoles appear in the output of the following command:
+2. To confirm successful creation, verify that the ClusterRole appears in the output of the following command:

     ```bash
     $ kubectl get clusterroles --namespace spire | grep spire
-    ```

-2. To confirm successful creation, verify that two ClusterRolesBindings appear in the output of the following command:

-    ```bash
-    $ kubectl get clusterrolebindings --namespace spire | grep spire
     ```

 ### Create Server Configmap